 According to scientists, there are about ten thousand images with stories and iconic images in the Saimaluu Tash area.
 The stones contain different types of images like single symbols as well as several pictures displayed as a story or event.

-Displayed animals are elephants, lions, snow leopards, ibex, wolves, birds, red deer, reptiles as well as local domesticated animals such as horses, bulbs, and yaks.
-Multi-image combination stones represent the hunting scenes, domestication of wild animals, moving around the mountain passes and ritual dances of masked people.
+Displayed animals are elephants, lions, snow leopards, ibex, wolves, birds, red deer, reptiles as well as local domesticated animals such as horses, bulls, and yaks.
+Multi-image combination stones represent the hunting scenes, domestication of wild animals, traveling around the mountain passes and ritual dances of masked people.

 Experts tell that some of the images go back from BC times to the 8th century A.D.
 One of the common drawings is an illustration of animals connected with triangles or squares similar to the Middle Eastern ceramics from the third to first millennium BC.
 Some of the stones even indicate the religious beliefs and thoughts from the world of the ancestors.